An improved formula for Wigner function and spin polarization in a decoupling relativistic fluid at local thermodynamic equilibrium: Wigner function for spin-1/2 particles

-\paragraph{\bf Wigner function.} The covariant Wigner function $W(x,p)$ is a quantum generalization of the classical phase space distribution \cite{DeGroot:1980dk,Heinz:1983nx,Elze:1986qd,Vasak:1987um}; all physical observables can be expressed with suitable integrals of the Wigner function.
+The covariant Wigner function $W(x,p)$ is a quantum generalization of the classical phase space distribution \cite{DeGroot:1980dk,Heinz:1983nx,Elze:1986qd,Vasak:1987um}; all physical observables can be expressed with suitable integrals of the Wigner function.
 For free spin-1/2 particles, it is defined as the mean value of the Wigner operator:

 where $\Psi$ denotes the Dirac field and $a$, $b$ are spinor indices.
 The step function $\theta(p^0)$ ensures that only particle contributions are included (for antiparticles the procedure is alike).
-By using the plane wave expansion of the field, one can obtain the following integral expression:
+The Dirac field can be expanded in terms of plane waves: